If you’ve been experimenting with ways to relieve ADHD naturally, this list of natural alternatives to ADHD meds may help!

 In addition to supplements specifically created to help children combat symptoms of ADHD, other good supplements to consider include:

 Extra Virgin Cod Liver Oil- cod liver oil contains the omega fats our brains need to function their best, in the most bioavailable form.
-The only kind of cod liver oil I feel confident in is extra virgin cod liver oil, found here.
+The only kind of cod liver oil we like and recommend is extra virgin cod liver oil, found here.

 Because our modern diets tend to lack good fats, extra virgin cod liver oil is a supplement most of us can benefit from (especially pregnant and nursing mothers or those planning to become pregnant, and growing babies and children).

 Another supplement that everyone may benefit from is a good probiotic.
-There are many, many probiotics on the market, but in my experience, most are either ineffective or contain allergenic fillers.
+There are many, many probiotics on the market, but many are either ineffective or contain allergenic fillers.

-The only probiotics I give my children are these, which may seem like a large investment, but actually comes to much less cost per dose when compared to cheaper probiotics.
-Trust me, you get way more bang for your buck with Gutpro, both in efficacy and actual cost.
+We really like these, which may seem like a large investment, but actually comes to much less cost per dose when compared to cheaper probiotics.
+You get way more bang for your buck with Smidge, both in efficacy and actual cost.

 Because behavioral disorders are often linked to underlying gut health problems, a good probiotic is a must for struggling children- just remember to start at very tiny doses and slowly work up.